 Now that you have enabled the ECP service and set up two application servers with namespaces pointing to the database on the data server, it is time to do a quick test to make sure that the three systems are communicating with each other.
 To accomplish this, you will set a simple global on one application server, then read and change it on the second application server.

-To learn more about globals, see Using Globals.
+To learn more about globals, see Using Globals in the documentation.

 ECPNS, so you would do:

 This shows that the two application servers are communicating properly with the data server.
 You used one of the application servers to create the global, but because you were working in the namespace that contains the remote database, the global was actually created on the data server.
 That is why the other application server can read it.
 Of course, this is only an example, but the mechanism is the same, regardless of whether you are manually setting and then reading a global on the Terminal, or having a large number of users issuing thousands of transactions per second through a dozen application servers fronting the same data server.
 ECP will ensure that the data is kept in sync and guarantee transactional consistency for all those users’ interactions with the system.